U.S. Department of State Seal

 • Monitoring a case after a child has been placed with prospective adoptive parent(s) until final adoption; or

 • When necessary because of a disruption before final adoption, assuming custody and providing (including facilitating the provision of) child care or any other social service pending an alternative placement.
-22 CFR 96.2 Definitions.

 • Adoption Application: Prospective adoptive parents must file an adoption application with the Consular Section of the Embassy of Kazakhstan in Washington, D.C. or the Consular Section of the Consulate General of Kazakhstan in New York.
 After the adoption application is registered and a certificate confirming the receipt and registration of an adoption dossier is received, the adoption agency will send the registration certificate and adoption dossier to the Committee for the Protection of Children’s Rights.
 Once the required bonding period is completed, the prospective adoptive parents should submit their application to a local court to finalize the adoption.

-We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid, either by them directly or through their U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to the Convention, U.S. law, or the law of Kazakhstan, with your adoption service provider, and, when appropriate, through the Complaint Registry.
-Improper payments violate applicable law or create the appearance of buying a child, and could put all future adoptions in Kazakhstan at risk.
+• Adoption Fees: We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid, either by them directly or through your U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to the Convention, U.S. law, or the law of Kazakhstan, with your adoption service provider, and, when appropriate, through the Complaint Registry.
+Improper payments violate applicable law or create the appearance of buying a child and could put all future adoptions in Kazakhstan at risk.
 The Foreign Corrupt Practices Act, for instance, makes it unlawful to make payments to foreign government officials to assist in obtaining or retaining business.
 Further, the IAA makes certain actions relating to intercountry adoptions unlawful, and subject to civil and criminal penalties.
 These include offering, giving, soliciting, or accepting inducement by way of compensation intended to influence or affect the relinquishment of parental rights, parental consent relating to adoption of a child, or a decision by an entity performing functions as a competent central authority, or to engage another person as an agent to take any such action.

 In the adoption services contract that you sign at the beginning of the adoption process, your adoption service provider will itemize the fees and estimated expenses related to your adoption process.